 Cultivate a habit of writing things down.
 In the age of smartphones, it takes a second to write down things you must remember.
 You have limited memory and the chances that you will win the coveted title of Grand Master of Memory are scant.

-Any newcomer who has gained a mid-level experience in a domain believes that he is on par with the best.
+Any newcomer who has gained mid-level experience in a domain believes that he is on par with the best.
 This applies across domains and industries.
-Above average people in programming, stock market, sports, fitness or entrepreneurship believe that they are better than the legends of their industry.
+People in programming, the stock market, sports, fitness, entrepreneurship, or any other field, who are average believe they are better than the legends of their industry.

 Analysts of the stock market believe they have cracked the secret and go big, incurring huge losses.
 Average boxers believe they could beat the champion in a fair fight.
 The examples are many.